ublue-os/website/docs/images/bazzite/FAQ.md

 Bazzite is built off of desktop versions of Fedora built with [libostree](https://ostreedev.github.io/ostree/) which has advantages such as:

 * Automatic and atomic updates for system and applications.
-* Containerized applications which means dependencies issues should rarely happen.
+* Containerized applications which means dependency conflicts should not be a problem.
 * Overlay system packages to the host so they survive updates.
 * Smooth upgrade process from major Fedora point releases.
 * Very little risk of an unbootable or broken system.